SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/automated_testing.md

 <span id="secret-variables-step">The `secret variables` Step</span> can set variables that have sensitive information.
 For example, a password.
 The value of this variable will not appear anywhere in the report or in the console.
 Also, you will be unable to take a screenshot of the page.

 This is a complex Step to use.
-You **must** use a GitHub "secret" to store the value.
+You can use a GitHub "secret" to store the value.
 To learn how to create and add a secret for the test, see the [GitHub secrets section](#github-secrets).

 ```
     I set the variable "user_account_password" to the GitHub secret "USER1_PASSWORD"